K-Danils/RateOfDescentCalculatorForPlanes/readme.md

 # React native app for Flight pilots.

-Simple app for that simplifies the calculation of commercial plane rate of descent.
+Simple app that simplifies the calculation of commercial plane rate of descent.
 Can be used offline, and requires only basic inputs from the pilot, with the ability to change the variables in detail, if necessary.